HELLO! WELCOME TO THE PREMIER SITE ABOUT CAPT. WILLIAM BECKNELL AND THE SANTA FE TRAIL (WHICH HE BEGAN IN 1822).

 THE AUTHOR AS BECKNELL IN REENACTMENT COSTUME

-Note: As you read the replies/observations at the end of each of my pages you will probably wonder, as I did at first, why so many are not easily understood.
+Note: As you read the replies/observations of other readers at the end of each of my pages you will probably wonder, as I did at first, why so many are not easily understood.
 The reason most likely is that people from over 40 countries are offering these replies.
 So, their syntax/sentence structure is often not the same as it would be if English was their first language.